roumigus/resume/src/entries/work/2016-claranet.md

 end: 2019-09-01
 ---

-Claranet is a web hosting company providing technical expertise, building and operating high availaible infrastructures on public clouds, private clouds and baremetal.
+Claranet is a web hosting company providing technical expertise, building and operating high available infrastructures on public clouds, private clouds and baremetal.

-Devops in the Business Unit focused on challenging customers deploying complex SaaS applications, with 40+ customers in our portfolio, I touched on various aspects of the engineering job:
+Devops in the Business Unit focused on challenging customers deploying complex SaaS applications.
+With 40+ customers in our portfolio, I touched on various aspects of the engineering job:

 * Auditing: defining the problem space, taking in every customers needs and constraints, offering adapted solutions, experimenting by conducting Proof Of Concepts, designing architectures and looking for optimal new processes
 * Implementation: building high availaible infrastructures, from inception to migration, operating infrastructures (run, scalling, upgrade, security updates), resolving incidents, being on-call